7.6 Examples

 Single-Segment Operation

 Here we select the 1309 Å setting.
 We enter the grating and cenwave into the spectroscopic ETC, select the Primary Science Aperture (PSA), select "Exposure time needed to obtain an S/N ratio of 10.0," enter the specified wavelength of 1320 Å, and select "Point Source" as the source type.
-For the spectrum distribution, choose a flat continuum in Fλ.
+For the spectral distribution, choose a flat continuum in Fλ.
 Make sure the reddening, E(B – V), is set to 0.
 Normalize the target to 10–15 erg cm−2 s−1 Å−1 at 1320 Å. The zodiacal light, earthshine, and airglow were not specified, so we choose average values.

-What if somewhat higher S/N were desired and one were willing to devote 10 HST orbits to the observation?
-Assuming that each orbit allows 50 minutes of observing time (ignoring the acquisition time here), we find that in 30,000 seconds we will get S/N = 13.7 per resel.
-Note that (30,000/15,884)1/2 = (13.7/10.0).
+What if somewhat higher S/N were desired and one were willing to devote 15 HST orbits to the observation?
+Assuming that each orbit allows 50 minutes of observing time (ignoring the acquisition time here), we find that in 45,000 seconds we will get S/N = 12.5 per resel (COS.sp.2260481).
+Note that (45,000/28,854)1/2 = (12.5/10.0).
 That is, the S/N ratio scales as t1/2, as stated in Section 7.3.

 Note that the sensitivity of G130M is higher than that of G140L once resolving power is taken into account.
 In other words, a G130M spectrum that is rebinned to the same resolution as a G140L spectrum can be obtained in less time for a given S/N, although, of course, with diminished wavelength coverage.
 If only a limited portion of the sourceʹs spectrum is of interest, using G130M is more efficient than using G140L.